 Bored, understimulated cats tend to create their own entertainment, and sometimes that manifests as picking fights with housemates.
 Daily interactive play sessions give each cat an outlet for their hunting instincts and pent-up energy.

 Schedule separate playtime with each cat if possible, especially while working on reducing aggression.
 Use wand toys with feathers or engaging toys at the end, allowing your cat to stalk, pounce, and “catch” prey.
-These sessions should last until your cat seems genuinely tired, not just bored with the toy after two minutes.
+These sessions should last until your cat seems tired, not just bored with the toy after two minutes.

 Two kittens playing with a mouse toy in air on a bed.